U.S. Army universal camouflage trials

+The Universal Camouflage Pattern was eventually adopted despite not having been part of the test.
+Brigadier General James Moran, the Director of PEO Soldier, overrode the testing data and directed the adoption of this untested pattern of camouflage.

 Development

 Six patterns were originally developed in early 2002 and reviewed for effectiveness, with three of the six designs being rejected due to limited effectiveness.
 The final three patterns were evaluated at the U.S. Army Natick Soldier Center, and four color schemes were created for each pattern.
-The woodland patterns consisted of tan, green, brown and black; the desert patterns tan, dark tan, khaki and brown; the urban patterns tan, light gray, medium gray and black, and the desert/urban patterns contained tan, dark tan, light gray and brown.
+The woodland patterns consisted of tan, green, brown and black; the desert patterns comprised tan, dark tan, khaki and brown; the urban patterns included tan, light gray, medium gray and black, and the desert/urban patterns contained tan, dark tan, light gray and brown.
 A common ground shade, tan, was selected for all patterns to allow individual equipment to be interchangeable if more than one color scheme were adopted.
-The patterns were All Over Brush, Shadow Line, Track, and Scorpion, co-developed with contractor Crye Precision.
+The patterns were All-Over Brush, Shadowline, Track, and Scorpion, co-developed with contractor Crye Precision.
 The goal was to develop a single pattern that would perform well in all terrains.